LucianoBestia/dodrio_multi_component/README.md

 # dodrio_multi_component
 How to use dodrio vdom with multiple components?
-# the problem
+# the question
-Is the use of `Rc<RefCell<AppData>>` the best approach here?
+Is the use of `Rc<RefCell<<AppData>>>` the best approach here?
 # just an example
 I created a silly example.
-In the browser there are 3 lines of text with 3 counters.
+In the browser there are 3 sections of text with 3 counters.
 When you click on the text, a counter is incremented.
 Some of the RenderingComponents are rerendered because the cache is invalidated.
 Other components are not rerendered.
 # rendering components (visual components)
-The web page has 3 vertical RenderingComponents:
+I splitted the web page in 3 vertical RenderingComponents:
 - header
 - content
 - footer